 All Carnegie Mellon University-owned residence facilities are locked 24 hours each day and are equipped with electronic locks.
 Students residing in university-owned housing receive a card programmed to provide access to their assigned buildings and private living areas.
-The electronic locks require individuals to "swipe" their access cards twice, once to pass through building entrance doors and again at their private entrances, where they must also enter their user-specific PIN numbers in the locks' keypads.
-Building access occurs through one main entrance; all other exterior doors are considered emergency exits only.
-Additionally, exterior doors of all university-owned residence facilities are equipped with either a centrally monitored or local electronic alarm system.
-University Police will respond to any alarm that indicates a forced-open or held-open door.
-Facilities Management Services maintains the electronic portion of the exterior door alarms.
+The electronic locks require individuals to "tap" their access cards twice, once to pass through building entrance doors and again at their private entrances, where they must also enter their user-specific PIN numbers in the locks' keypads.
+Building access occurs through the main entrance(s); all other exterior doors are considered emergency exits only.

-Six university residence facilities (Donner House, Morewood E-Tower, Morewood Gardens, Stever House, Mudge House, and the Residence on Fifth) have service and security desks that are staffed by student desk attendants 24 hours each day when classes are in session.
+Four university residence facilities (Donner House, Morewood E-Tower, Morewood Gardens, and the Residence on Fifth) have service desks that are staffed by student desk attendants 24 hours each day when classes are in session.
 In addition to using the university issued access cards, authorized individuals can gain building access by presenting a valid form of identification to the desk attendant.
+Two university residence facilities - (Stever House and Mudge House) are staffed by student desk attendants from Noon until 2:00 am daily when classes are in session.

-All visitors or guests to a room are subject to the approval of all room residents.
 Non-resident visitors and guests are welcome in the residence halls, but they must be escorted by their resident host at all times.
 Overnight guests are not permitted for more than two consecutive nights.
 Overnight guests who are not university residents should register with the residential life staff in case of an emergency.